-With Atlantic Ocean on its east, the Appalachian Mountains on its west, and lush farmlands in between, there is no wondering why nature-lovers are fond of visiting Virginia.
-This lovely state on the south portion of the America has a lot to offer its visitors, for aside from being blessed with natural features, Virginia is also home to some of the country’s most important historical places.
-Dotted with commercial establishments, interesting restaurants and family-friendly destinations, visiting Virginia definitely equates to memorable and fun vacation.
+With the Atlantic Ocean on its east, the Appalachian Mountains on its west, and lush farmlands in between, there is no wondering why nature-lovers are fond of visiting Virginia.
+This lovely state on the south portion of America has a lot to offer its visitors, for aside from being blessed with natural features, Virginia is also home to some of the country’s most important historical places.
+Dotted with commercial establishments, interesting restaurants, and family-friendly destinations, visiting Virginia equates to a memorable and fun vacation.

-Next to the Virginia Beach, the Shenandoah National Park, nestled in the Shenandoah Valley, is also on top of every tourist’s itinerary.
+Next to Virginia Beach, the Shenandoah National Park, nestled in the Shenandoah Valley, is also on top of every tourist’s itinerary.
 This park becomes a popular destination in the Shenandoah Valley due to the picturesque views of the fall foliage and spectacular wildflowers along the Skyline Drive.
-Shenandoah National Park also takes pride of the Blue Ridge Mountains in the central Appalachians, considered not only one of the oldest, but also one of the greatest mountain ranges in the planet.
-Home to the state’s wildlife, flora and fauna, the best way to explore this world-renowned nature park is through hiking and trailing.
-The Natural Bridge, Luray Caverns and New Market Battlefield are also within the premises, and these tourist spots are not to be missed when in the Shenandoah Valley.
+Shenandoah National Park also takes pride in the Blue Ridge Mountains in the central Appalachians, considered not only one of the oldest, but also one of the greatest mountain ranges on the planet.
+Home to the state’s wildlife, flora, and fauna, the best way to explore this world-renowned nature park is through hiking and trailing.
+The Natural Bridge, Luray Caverns, and New Market Battlefield are also within the premises, and these tourist spots are not to be missed when in the Shenandoah Valley.